-Support for LAC with SEND, who do not need an EHC plan, will be covered as part of the child's PEP and care plan reviews.
+Support for LAC with SEND, who do not need an Education Health and Care Plan (EHCP), will be covered as part of the child's PEP and care plan reviews.

-The SENCO, class teacher, designated teacher and specialists will involve parents when considering interventions to support their child's progress.
+The SENDCo, class teacher, designated teacher and specialists will involve parents when considering interventions to support their child's progress.
 If appropriate, the VSH will be invited to comment on proposed SEND provision for PLAC.

-The designated teacher and the SENCO will ensure that LAC and PLAC with SEND are supported in line with the Special Educational Needs and Disabilities (SEND) Policy, with extra consideration given to the fact that some of the usual procedures for supporting pupils with SEND may lack applicability for LAC, e.g. where LAC are in residential care and, thus, will have their EHC plans taken care of by the LA rather than the general stipulation of the place where they are ordinarily resident.
+The designated teacher and the SENDCo will ensure that LAC and PLAC with SEND are supported in line with the SEND Policy, with extra consideration given to the fact that some of the usual procedures for supporting pupils with SEND may lack applicability for LAC, e.g. where LAC are in residential care and, thus, will have their EHC plans taken care of by the LA rather than the general stipulation of the place where they are ordinarily resident.